About us

 https://open.kakao.com/o/gaqP0Hre6 attendees

-독수리다방, 서대문구 연세로 36, Korea, al, KRJoin us as we continue our tour through speculative literature by discussing this dark and sublime masterpiece by Harrison!
+독수리다방, 서대문구 연세로 36, Korea, al, KRJoin us as we continue our tour through speculative fiction by discussing the epic cycle of myths Tolkien crafted over the course of his entire life.

 Publisher's description: